Emjay444/AnxieEase-Web/README.md

 1. In your `.env` file, update the Supabase URL and anon key
 2. Restart your application and log in with the admin credentials

+### Step 6: Create the Mood Logs Table (Optional)

+1. Navigate to the SQL Editor in your Supabase dashboard
+2. Copy the SQL from `create_mood_logs_table.sql` in this repository
+3. Run the SQL to create the mood_logs table and its security policies
+4. This enables the patient mood tracking feature in the application

 ## Database Structure

 ### Tables